queryverse/ElectronDisplay.jl/README.md

 ## Overview

 This package provides a display for figures and plots.
-When you load the package, it will push a new display onto the julia display stack and from then on it will display any value that can be rendered as png, svg or vega-lite in an electron based window.
+When you load the package, it will push a new display onto the julia display stack and from then on it will display any value that can be rendered as png, svg, vega, vega-lite or plotly in an electron based window.
 This is especially handy when one works on the REPL and wants plots to show up in a nice window.

 ## Getting Started

 You can install the package via the normal julia package manger:

 ````julia
 Pkg.add("ElectronDisplay")
 ````

 As soon as you load the package with ``using ElectronDisplay``, it will start to show plots that have the correct ``show`` methods in an electron window.